 It's liquid heart attack.

-I'm so glad we clarified.
+I'm so glad we clarified that.

-But I don't even I only eat popcorn when Jason makes it because the smell consumes the studio, and it's the worst thing to eat while you're on the air.
+But I don't even, I only eat popcorn when Jason makes it because the smell consumes the studio, and it's the worst thing to eat while you're on the air.

 You can't talk.